×

 If you are thinking about moving to Quetzaltenango, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Quetzaltenango can vary greatly depending on the location and size of the property.
 For a one-bedroom apartment in the city center, the monthly rent can be around $200 to $300.
 If you're looking at a three-bedroom apartment in the same area, the cost can increase to around $400 to $600 per month.
 If you prefer to live outside of the city center, the cost can be significantly lower.
 As for buying property, the price per square meter in the city center can be around $800 to $1,000, while outside of the city center it can be around $500 to $700.
-Please note that these are estimated prices and actual costs may vary," remarked one expat living in Quetzaltenango, Guatemala.
+Please note that these are estimated prices and actual costs may vary," wrote one member in Quetzaltenango.

 Where should I setup a bank account in Quetzaltenango?